42tm/timmy/README.md

     - 101: The instance is already initialized
     - 100: The operation is successful
 - **Availability**: v1.0.0 to v1.1.0
-- **Description**: Acts like v1.2.0's `TTimmy.Init()` constructor, but this one is a procedure. `TTimmy.TPercent`, `TTimmy.NoUdstdRep`, `TTimmy.DupesCheck` get assigned to 70, "Sorry, I didn't get that", and `True`, respectively. **You must run this function before performing any other operation with your bot instance, or else the bot won't work properly.**
+- **Description**: Acts like v1.2.0's `TTimmy.Init()` constructor, but this one is a function. `TTimmy.TPercent`, `TTimmy.NoUdstdRep`, `TTimmy.DupesCheck` get assigned to 70, "Sorry, I didn't get that", and `True`, respectively. **You must run this function before performing any other operation with your bot instance, or else the bot won't work properly.**

 ### `Enabled`
 - **Type**: Boolean variable